-The Prospectuses for the above-listed funds (each, a "Fund" and collectively, the "Funds") are dated December 30, 2021, as amended and supplemented from time to time.
+The Prospectus for the above-listed fund (the "Fund") is dated July 17, 2023, as amended and supplemented from time to time.
 Capitalized terms used herein that are not defined have the same meaning as in the applicable Prospectus, unless otherwise noted.
-A copy of each Fund's Prospectus may be obtained without charge by writing to the Trust's distributor, Foreside Fund Services, LLC (the "Distributor" or "Foreside"), Three Canal Plaza, Suite 100, Portland, Maine 04101, calling (866) 251-6920 or visiting www.bondbloxxetf.com.
-Each Fund's Prospectus is incorporated by reference into this SAI.
+A copy of the Fund's Prospectus may be obtained without charge by writing to the Trust's distributor, Foreside Fund Services, LLC (the "Distributor" or "Foreside"), Three Canal Plaza, Suite 100, Portland, Maine 04101, calling (866) 251-6920 or visiting www.bondbloxxetf.com.
+The Fund's Prospectus is incorporated by reference into this SAI.

-References to the Investment Company Act of 1940, as amended (the "1940 Act"), or other applicable law, will include any rules promulgated thereunder and any guidance, interpretations or modifications by the Securities and Exchange Commission (the "SEC"), SEC staff or other authority with appropriate jurisdiction, including court interpretations, and exemptive, no action or other relief or permission from the SEC.
-SEC staff or other authority.
+References to the Investment Company Act of 1940, as amended (the "1940 Act"), or other applicable law, will include any rules promulgated thereunder and any guidance, interpretations or modifications by the Securities and Exchange Commission (the "SEC"), SEC staff or other authority with appropriate jurisdiction, including court interpretations, and exemptive, no action or other relief or permission from the SEC, SEC staff or other authority.